-The Current Use law in New Hampshire provides a tax break for certain property owners who choose not to change the “current use” of their property to a higher level of development.
+The Current Use law in New Hampshire provides a tax break for certain property owners who choose not to develop their property further, keeping the “current use” of their property.
 However it shifts the tax burden to property owners who do not have property in “current use”.
 Here are some details.

 - In 1973, the NH Legislature created the Current Use law to “encourage the preservation of open space” by giving property owners a break on their taxes.
 (NH RSA 79-A:1)

 - The NH Current Use Board sets the level of “encouragement”.
 Today, current use landowners receive as much as a 98% discount on their property taxes.